Hala1mo/inventory-management-system/README.md

  # Inventory Management System
 This project is an Inventory Management System that helps businesses track and manage their inventory, orders, suppliers, and customers.
+It provides endpoints for adding, updating, and deleting items, as well as querying inventory levels,managing supplier information, and processing orders.
 ## Resources

 ### Products
+- Description: Represents a product available in the inventory.
 - Attributes: ID, name, description, quantity, price
 - Relationships:
   - Belongs to Supplier